-Queen pulls out of attending Commonwealth Day service
+Queen pulls out of attending Commonwealth Service

 By Sean Coughlan